 The COVID-19 pandemic elevated our country’s awareness of the need for mental health and social isolation support and intervention.
-Our team members carefully screen members for signs of mental health disease and the need for increased social connection, but much more is needed.
-We are partnering with local organizations to identify opportunities to help connect at-risk individuals with local services to provide help and resources.
-Additionally, we are exploring opportunities to partner with local organizations to support programs that will keep mental health and social isolation top-of-mind.
+Our team carefully screens the people we serve for signs of loneliness, isolation or mental illness, and the need for increased social connection, but much more is needed.
+We are partnering with local organizations to identify opportunities to help connect at-risk individuals with local services that can provide them with help and resources.
+Additionally, we are exploring partnership opportunities with local organizations to support programs that will keep mental health and social isolation top-of-mind.

 No one should be homeless.
-And, yet with the current pandemic-related economic situation, we are facing a looming eviction crisis.
+And, yet so many communities face a looming eviction crisis.
 Evictions are not only the result of – but also a cause of – deeper poverty leading to increasing homelessness, particularly among families with children.
-With the homeless and its related food insecurity crisis, this year we are committed to connecting with our local homeless shelters, food banks and community care centers to help them respond to the increasing local needs.
+Recent increases in the dual crises of homelessness and food insecurity are what drives our commitment to connect with local homeless shelters, food banks and community care centers so we can help them identify individuals in need of help.

-None of this work is possible without our team members.
-Throughout the year, they demonstrate their commitment to building healthier communities by volunteering their time and giving generously to charitable causes.
+None of this work is possible without our team members who continually demonstrate their commitment to building healthier communities by volunteering their time and giving generously to charitable causes.

-Last year we launched an Employee Resource Groups (ERG) program to nurture diversity and inclusivity in the workplace.
-Having started with two ERGs — one for women and the other for black team members — this year we will expand that program and have created employee programs focusing on inclusion and unconscious-bias training.
-To support this effort, we have partnered with Catalyst, the global nonprofit that drives change with pioneering research and practical tools to accelerate and advance women in leadership, so our employees have access to its educational and training materials.
-In addition, we announced a partnership with North Texas Leaders & Executives Advocating Diversity (LEAD) to help us increase diversity within our leadership teams.
+Our DEI work is guided by a multiyear approach to diversity in our talent and a culture of inclusion.
+Our first steps included an Employee Resource Groups (ERG) program and established ERGs for women, black and LatinX team members.
+We continue expanding this program with a focus on inclusion and unconscious-bias training.
+To support this effort, we have partnered with Catalyst, the global nonprofit that drives change with pioneering research and practical tools to advance women in leadership, workplace inclusion and equipping companies to remedy inequities across intersections of identity.
+Through this partnership, our employees have access to Catalyst thought leadership, educational and training materials.
+In addition, our partnership with North Texas Leaders & Executives Advocating Diversity (LEAD) is helping us increase diversity within our leadership teams.